y4riss/y4riss.github.io/_posts/2023-04-22-chillthehack.md

 ### FTP

-Luckily, we don't need to put much effort into this, ftp allows anonymous connections, meaning everyone can access the server and retrieve data.
+Luckily, we don't need to put much effort into this, our sweet ftp is allowing anonymous connections, meaning that everyone can access the server and retrieve data.

 - user : anonymous
 - password : (just leave it empty)